GearHost/Docs/docs/email-outlook.md

 **User Information**

-Your Name: Your name you would like displayed when sending email.
-This can be your full name, or even a company name if this is a common mailbox like sales or billing.
+*Your Name:* Your name you would like displayed when sending email.

+> This can be your full name, or even a company name if this is a common mailbox like sales or billing.

-E-mail address: The email address you are configuring in Outlook 2013.
+*E-mail address:* This is the FULL email address you are trying to add.

 **Server Information**

-Account Type: POP3 or IMAP.
-For information on the differences please view the article difference between pop3 imap and webmail.
+*Account Type:* POP3 or IMAP.
+> We recommend choosing IMAP.

+*Incoming mail server:* mail.your-domain-name.com

+*Outgoing mail server (SMTP):* mail.your-domain-name.com

-Incoming mail server: mail.your-domain-name.com Replace your-domain-name with your domain name.
+> Replace your-domain-name with your domain name.
 The domain name is the part of your email address after the @ symbol.
 For example, if your email address is joe@example.com then the domain name is example.com and the incoming and outgoing mail servers would be mail.example.com.
-Outgoing mail server (SMTP): mail.your-domain-name.com Replace your-domain-name with your domain name.
-The domain name is the part of your email address after the @ symbol.
-For example, if your email address is joe@example.com then the domain name is example.com and the incoming and outgoing mail servers would be mail.example.com.

-Logon Information
+**Logon Information**

-User name: The email address you are configuring in Outlook 2013.
+*User name:* The email address you are configuring in Outlook 2013.

-Password: The password to your email address.
+*Password:* The password to your email address.

 **Do not check the box next to require logon using secure password authentication (SPA).**

 ![step-5]

 6. After you fill in the information click on the more settings button and then click on the Outgoing Server tab.
 Check the box next to My Outgoing server requires authentication and use same settings as incoming mail server.

 	![step-6]

 7. Click Ok and click on the Test Account settings button.
 If everything is ok, then click Next to complete the setup.
 If you fail to send the test message, continue to step 7.